-Safety: Peppermint is not super pregnancy friendly, and using it when nursing will likely dry up your milk supply.
+Safety: Peppermint is not super pregnancy friendly, (try spearmint instead) and using it when nursing will likely dry up your milk supply.
 Just FYI.

 Main uses for women include inhalation of ginger to combat nausea- either morning sickness or motion sickness.
 It can be used to manage pain, and also used for sore throat and/or sinus and respiratory issues.

 Safety: Ginger may be irritating to your skin, so use it topically highly diluted into a carrier oil.

 Historically clary sage is a “go-to” oil for women.
 It is used for headaches, anxiety, and anything relating to the reproductive system.
 It has even been used for hysteria (yikes!) and throat infections.
 This oil is covered in more detail in the Aromatherapy for Women online course.